Slow graph bootstrap percolation II: Accelerating properties: Introduction

 \subsection{Constructions with small degrees}

-Theorem \ref{thm:23bound} shows that a condition of $\delta(H)=1$ is \emph{ necessary} for a fast running time.
-Given Example \ref{ex:clique pendent edge}, which shows that a single pendent edge can reduce the running time from quadratic to constant, one might also expect that $\delta(H)=1$ is also \emph{sufficient} to guarantee a fast running time.
+Theorem \ref{thm:23bound} shows that apart from cycles, a condition of $\delta(H)=1$ is \emph{necessary} for a sublinear running time.
+Given Example \ref{ex:clique pendent edge}, which shows that a single pendent edge can reduce the running time from quadratic to constant, one might also expect that $\delta(H)=1$ is a \emph{sufficient} condition.
 Somewhat surprisingly, this turns out not to be the case.
 Indeed, there is a graph with a pendent edge whose running time is in fact quadratic.

 \begin{thm} For each $1\leq t\in \NN$, there is a connected graph $H$ with $\delta(H)=t$ and $M_H(n)=\Omega(n^2)$. \end{thm}